KNM ER 3733

 KNM ER 3733 is one of the oldest Homo ergaster skulls in the world.
 Recent research using magnetostratigraphy has determined the age of KNM-ER 3733 to be 1.63±0.15 million years old.

 KNM ER 3733 is a find of a near-complete cranium.
 Its brain size is about 850ccm.
-KNM ER 3733 was compared to male fossils KNM ER 3883 and KNM WT 15000 (Turkana Boy), who were also found at the Koobi Fora site, and because of this, is said to be female.
+KNM ER 3733 was compared to male fossils KNM ER 3883 and KNM WT 15000 (Turkana Boy), who were also found at the Koobi Fora site, and conjectured to be female.
 The features of KNM ER 3733 are less robust compared to the two male crania.
 It is considered an adult because of the extensive wear of its teeth, the fact that its third molars were present before the individual died, and because its cranial sutures were fully fused, which is only possible in adult specimen.